-- Kevin Lehpamer, Howard Adler, Timothy Cornell, Daryl Fairbairn, Jay Gavigan, Megan Gordon, Victoria Manthas, Michael Sabin, Philip Wagman, Daniel Winick, Neil Barlow, Abigail Cessna, Katherine Chang, Brian Concklin, Leah Edelboim, Catherine Ennis, Thien Folkemer, Atul Jain, Stephanie Kilmer, Jake Makar, Elie Margulies, Rebecca Pereira, Thomas Rossidis, Jennifer Saionz, Brian Yin, Andrew Young
+- Kevin Lehpamer, Howard Adler, Timothy Cornell, Daryl Fairbairn, Jay Gavigan, Megan Gordon, Victoria Manthas, Michael Sabin, Philip Wagman, Daniel Winick, Abigail Cessna, Katherine Chang, Brian Concklin, Leah Edelboim, Catherine Ennis, Thien Folkemer, Atul Jain, Stephanie Kilmer, Jake Makar, Elie Margulies, Rebecca Pereira, Thomas Rossidis, Jennifer Saionz, Brian Yin, Andrew Young

 - New York, Washington D.C.

 Clifford Chance advises private equity firm OpCapita on its acquisition of a majority stake in US retailer Maurices

 Clifford Chance is advising OpCapita, a private equity firm, on its acquisition of a majority stake in women's clothing retailer Maurices Inc., from its parent company, Ascena Retail Group, Inc., a US public company.
 Maurices is a specialty retailer focused on women’s value apparel operating stores across the US and Canada.
 Ascena Retail Group owns other women's clothing retailers, including Ann Inc. (operator of Ann Taylor and Loft), Justice, Lane Bryant, Catherines and Dressbarn.

 The acquisition represents OpCapita's first investment in the US and values Maurices at an enterprise value of $300 million.

 The Firm's multidisciplinary team advising OpCapita is led out of New York by Corporate partner Kevin Lehpamer and includes associates Neil Barlow, Stephanie Kilmer, Katherine Chang and Jake Makar.